 Arael felt him tense up beneath her grasp, but she didn't care.
 This action seemed right to her and she really wasn't in control of herself any more.
 Now openly crying, she clung desperately to him even though she didn't know why she did.

 He didn't know what to do, resisting instinct because it seemed wrong somehow.
-In the end he relented… if she wanted to hit him later for touching her like a certain red-head always did to him, he would take it.
+In the end however, he relented.
+If she wanted to hit him later for touching her like a certain red-head always did to him, he would take it.
 His arms moved of their own accord, wrapping around the tiny frame of this unusual girl.
-She tensed momentarily as if she didn't like what he was doing, and then she suddenly clung harder to him.
-He could feel her tears soaking into his shirt, as she lamented the loss of her family.
-Shinji could feel his own heart breaking for her, being familiar with the loss of a family member.
+Arael tensed momentarily as she was uncertain as to what he was doing but realized almost instantly this simple act was making her feel better somewhat.
+She suddenly clung harder to him, realizing she needed this physical contact with this boy.
+Said boy could feel her tears soaking into his shirt, as she lamented the loss of her family.
+Deep down, he could feel his own heart breaking for her as he too was familiar with the loss of a family member.

-"Do you have someplace to stay?"
-Shinji asked, earning a slight shake of her head to indicate a negative response.
+"Do you have someplace to stay?" he asked, earning a slight shake of her head to indicate a negative response.
 "You should come with me then."
-This earned him a slight nod.
+This earned him a slight nod as she had no other options.

 "I'm Kotori Ayame," she said.
 "If you like… you can me by Ayame."